Keep your new patients coming back for more! A Step by Step Guide for an Outstanding New Dental Patient Experience

 “There is no substitute for a follow up phone call or a text from the dentist,” notes Reed.

 While it’s great to get first visit reviews, Phillips thinks offices should still wait a bit after a positive experience before asking new dental patients for referrals.

 “Do I want to ask a new patient for a referral?
 I don’t think so.
 I don’t know them any better than they know me.
 Who I want to ask are the patients who have trusted us for years.
 The ones that I don’t have to badger to pay their bills.
 They don’t have missed appointments.
 They love us as much as we love them,” says Phillips.
 “You know the patients who will give a good review, or a referral, or who like to be on camera.
 I believe the first appointment is all about building and improving that relationship.”

-How to Build a Patient Referral Marketing Flywheel for Your Dental Practice
+How to Build a Dental Lead Generation Flywheel

 When you lose your new patients